Dr James Greenwood

 - Fragile bones — long-term low testosterone may reduce bone density

-A blood test taken in the early morning gives the most accurate results.
-Leger Clinic combines blood tests, symptom tracking, and lifestyle review to confirm low testosterone.
+A testosterone blood test taken in the early morning gives the most accurate results.
+At Leger, we combines blood tests, symptom tracking, and lifestyle review to confirm low testosterone.

 - Age: Natural decline after 30s–40s